One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Experiments

 \section{Experiments}

-We used four diverse clinical datasets to examine our method against three standard integration techniques: concatenation with no attention (baseline), early fusion with self-attention, and pairwise cross-attention.
+We used three diverse clinical datasets to examine our method against three standard integration techniques: concatenation with no attention (baseline), early fusion with self-attention, and pairwise cross-attention.
 These clinical tasks feature a range of rich modalities that, despite their high integration costs, remain essential to solve.
-In Section \ref{general}, we provide results on the Amazon Reviews dataset that show our method is applicable to fields outside the healthcare domain.